 NOTE: This is just the first verse.
 For the full legend, see the page on legends

-Once the group got out on the store concourses, Zach broke off first heading in his own direction.
+Getting out on the store concourses, Zach broke off first heading in his own direction.
 Zach said he'd catch up to them as they left.
 Checking out an electronics store together, Zimzod started asking about the upgrade he wanted.
 He quickly found the store didn't have what he wanted and left.
 Mikah heard Zimzod's questions and realized what he was looking for, so she stuck with him.
-Ms. Vik didn't find herself as passionate about cameras as she had been, and stuck with the Knights to see what else she found during the shop crawl.
+Ms. Vik didn't find herself as passionate about cameras as she had been, and stuck with the Knights to see what else she found during the shop crawl?

 They walked while Ms. Vik scanned the windows, looking for something at least better than what she had.
 In the event she did get to take a vacation at all.
 Inger did find an interesting LSP-made camera, able to operate either 'in-hand' or by remote, for Cr 100.
 It also offered still, video and remote transmission.
 She saw extras, and liked that the camera could broadcast data to a datachip in her purse or pocket.
 The shop also offered programmable antigrav "shuttles" that connected to the camera and allowed it to be flown closer to a subject while broadcasting the data back to her hand comms unit or data chip.
 Of course, these options all cost significantly more money.
 As Ms. Vik turned to make her purchase, the two Knights walked on in search of the chip reader.

-Zimzod and Mikah walked on, finding a tech media services store providing translation, transfer, and other services.
+Zimzod and Mikah found a tech media services store providing translation, transfer, and other services.
 They specialized in helping those from tech-challenged systems needing support.
 Very quickly, they found a support person who helped them find a reader that they certified would read the chip without sparking it up and testing it.
 The cost was Cr 50, and any purchase would be refunded if it didn't read the chip in question.
-Once on the concourse with the reader, Zimzod checked the features and asked Mikah what she was shopping for?
+On the concourse with the reader after buying it, Zimzod checked the features and asked Mikah what she was shopping for?
 Mikah said she was just out for a walk.
 But as they wandered, Mikah had been checking out the clothing stores.
 Most notably, Mikah saw a spray-on nanite solution that, when used, could assume any color or pattern it was held up to until washed out.
 So, it was a custom glitter/dye combination that simply reflected a color or a metallic hue.